Pacific National: Tasmania withdrawal (2005-2009)

-Rural & Bulk (2007)
+Downsizing controversy (2007-2008)

 In December 2007, Pacific National announced plans to sell or close its grain transport and Portlink rural container business operations in Victoria, selling or closing Patrick's intermodal freight business in Tasmania, and downsizing to a bare minimum Pacific National's grain operations across New South Wales.
 The decision was criticised as it forced grain growers to use higher cost road transport to transport the annual grain harvest from rural silos to the ports.
-The decision has seen many commentators accuse Pacific National of acquiring the operations of Freight Australia in 2004 only for the purposes of asset stripping and eliminating competition in rail freight.
+The decision has saw many commentators accuse Pacific National of acquiring the operations of Freight Australia in 2004 only for the purposes of asset stripping and eliminating competition in rail freight.

 In 2008, the company declined to sell wagons which had reached the end of their useful life to other Australian rail operators, indicating that the wagons would be scrapped or exported to Saudi Arabia.

 The container freight service to Horsham, Victoria was almost cancelled in April 2008 but was given a three-month reprieve by the company.
 In July 2008, the service was taken over by QR National and later Qube.

 Operations

+Pacific National is Australia's largest private rail freight operator.
 Pacific National operates in all mainland states and territories.
 As of June 2012, the company operates 596 locomotives and 12,875 wagons.
 Services include bulk freight (coal, grain, steel, ore), intermodal containers (domestic and import-export), and specialised services such as 'hook and pull' for long-distance passenger trains.

 The Pacific National steel contract was renewed with BlueScope and OneSteel in 2006 for $1bn, making it the largest ever freight rail contract in Australia.
 The deal involves haulage of about 3 million tonnes of steel over seven years.
 Pacific National has intermodal freight facilities at the Brisbane Freight Terminal in Queensland, the Melbourne Freight Terminal in Victoria, the Sydney Freight Terminal in New South Wales, the Adelaide Freight Terminal in South Australia and the Kewdale Freight Terminal in Western Australia.